How We Teach Alphabetizing

 - Have your child identify the second and third letters and alphabetize all six words: band, bear, bike, black, block, bus.

-Stage 3 is a great time to show your child how useful these new alphabetizing skills are!
+Stage 3 is a great time to show your child the usefulness of these new alphabetizing skills!
 Try implementing a few of these practical applications:

 - Take your child to the library to find his favorite books.

 - Look up your neighbor’s name in the phone book.

 - Dictate several categories for your child to look up in the Yellow Pages: plumbers, restaurants, electricians, veterinarians.

 - Find a book with a glossary or index at the end.
 Call out several words for your child to locate.

 - If you have more than one child—or even a group of your child’s friends—have them line up in alphabetical order according to their first or last names.

 Stage 4: Teach Common Rules for Advanced Alphabetizing